hexdump0815/imagebuilder/systems/chromebook_x86_uefi/doc/apollo-and-gemini-lake-chromebooks.md

 the gbb flags to 0x1499 - for more information about this topic see: https://github.com/hexdump0815/linux-mainline-on-arm-chromebooks

-this values i built from the following enabled flags:
+this value is built from the sum of the following enabled flags:
 ```
 VB2_GBB_FLAG_DEV_SCREEN_SHORT_DELAY - 0x1
 VB2_GBB_FLAG_FORCE_DEV_SWITCH_ON - 0x8